fishjam-dev/fishjam-docs/docs/getting_started/fly_io.md

 Before deploying your app, make sure it is correctly configured.

 ### Dedicated IPv4
-In order to transmit multimedia via UDP, the app has to be publicly availabla with an IPv4 address.
+In order to transmit multimedia via UDP, the app has to be publicly available with an IPv4 address.
 By default Fly.io uses shared IP.
 To enable dedicated IPv4 address run

 ```
 fly ips allocate-v4
 ```
-You can learn more about dedicated IPv4 address [here](fly ips allocate-v4).
+You can learn more about dedicated IPv4 address [here](https://fly.io/docs/reference/services/#dedicated-ipv4).

 ### fly.toml